But Seriously, What Are Antioxidants?

 This missing electron makes the molecule unstable and able to cause unintended reactions elsewhere in the body in its search for a spare electron.
 These electron-seeking chemicals are called “free radicals” and while that may sound like the name of a tough punk rock band, it’s actually a totally normal and regular part of our biology.
 However, when there are too many free radicals and not enough spare electrons you get Oxidative Stress, and that’s not good.
 Oxidative stress can damage other important molecules, and studies link oxidative stress with certain types of cancer, eye diseases, and neurodegenerative diseases.
 So, how do you combat oxidative stress?
 With Antioxidants!

 In short: Free radicals want extra electrons.
 Antioxidants have extra electrons.
 When you keep free radicals and antioxidant compounds in balance you avoid oxidative stress.
 Yay!

 So, Where are Antioxidants?

 The great news is that antioxidants are found in lots of tasty foods because many antioxidant molecules are vitamins!
 Foods high in antioxidants include dark chocolate, blueberries, artichokes, kale, and strawberries.
+You can also experience the benefits of ginger root, known for its anti-inflammatory and antioxidant powers.
 Doesn’t that sound delicious?!
 But if you want to keep your antioxidant levels high between your fresh fruits and veggies Nuun Vitamins and Nuun Immunity both contain antioxidants in the form of Vitamin C (a natural antioxidant!).